bluebery/LDRLY-v1/README.md

 Note that there is a commented out call at the end of the server.js file used for generating sample data in a new mongodb instance.
 You can uncomment this before a run of the server if you are pointing at a new mongodb instance, but do not run it against the mongodb running at bluebery.dyx.com as it is already pre-populated.
 Remember to comment the method again if you are re-running the server or it will keep on creating duplicate records.

+Apologies if the indentation looks really big on github, but if you open in a text editor it should be fine (like notepad++).

 Postman is a chrome browser plugin you can use to test the API features.